-How bankruptcy trustees can use dispute funding to accelerate and increase creditor distributions
+How insolvency trustees can use dispute funding to accelerate and increase creditor distributions

-Corporate bankruptcies have surged in the wake of the COVID-19 outbreak.
-During the first three quarters of 2020, 138 companies with assets of $100 million or more filed for bankruptcy protection in the United States—an 84 percent increase over the same period in 2019, recently released data shows.
+Corporate insolvencies have surged in the wake of the COVID-19 outbreak.
+During the first three quarters of 2020, 138 companies with assets of $100 million or more filed for insolvency protection in the United States—an 84 percent increase over the same period in 2019, recently released data shows.

 For our latest Beyond Hourly podcast, Amy Geise, an Associate Investment Manager and Legal Counsel in Omni Bridgeway’s Houston office, spoke with Kenneth A. Hill, a shareholder at Quilling, Selander, Lownds, Winslett & Moser, P.C. about the ways dispute funders can assist trustees.
 Hill is a Dallas-based litigator and bankruptcy lawyer who routinely represents trustees in Chapter 7 consumer and business cases.
 A practitioner for 29 years, he is board certified in business bankruptcy law by the Texas Board of Legal Specialization and has direct experience working with funders.